 Runestones were often memorials to dead men.
 This one was carved by the runemaster who signed his work Öpir.
 He worked in...Read More >>Runestones were often memorials to dead men.
 This one was carved by the runemaster who signed his work Öpir.
 He worked in Uppland, Sweden, in the late 11th and early 12th century.
 His stones usually featured a twisting snake.

 The Vikings had a system of writing called runes (in Old Norse, "rune" meant "secret knowledge and wisdom").
-Runes carved into stone, which lasts longer than wood or bone, were intended to mark boundaries, glorify an ancestor’s bravery in battle, or to record stories called sagas.
+Runes carved into stone, which lasts longer than wood or bone, were intended to mark boundaries or glorify an ancestor’s bravery in battle.
 Viking history was generally not written but passed down the generations by word of mouth in verse stories called sagas.

 The Scandinavian runic alphabetThe 16-letter Scandinavian runic alphabet is known today as the futhark, after its first six letters.
 There were no letters for the vowels E or O, nor any for D, G or P, even though those sounds were used in the Norse language when it was spoken.